innominatamse/rsschool-cv/cv.md

 ### About myself

-Front-end developer who loves his job, develops in his profession, and also sees his future in this.
+Front-end developer who loves, his job, develops in his profession, and also sees his future in this.
 I strive to become a sought-after specialist through hard work and dedication.
 Understanding all the intricacies of layout, deep learning of JavaScript and React Native.

 ---